Eclipse-Phase-Unofficial/ep-character-creator/Documentation/User Interface.md

     * 200px heigh
 * Popup windows covering most of the page
 * Tooltips when a user hovers over a '?'

+Final minimal page dimensions to display everything are 1400 X 630.